A Useful Guide To Pula, Sardinia

 Right next to the archeological site, this sandy beach has a flat, low bottom and is good for kids and beginner swimmers.
 It’s one of the most famous beaches in the area and is, therefore, quite crowded, so be sure to get there early.

 The beach is equipped with kiosks selling food and drinks and where you can rent whatever you may need for the day.
-There is a large parking lot.
+There is a large parking lot and a nice pine forest behind the beach which provides shade.
+The beach is very sheltered from the mistral wind, so a perfect place to go on a windy day.

 Santa Margherita di Pula